NitzanC07/running-react/README.md

-# Personal project Sport & Healthy
+# Sport & Healthy calculators
+This is amy personal project that I made as a personal trainer.
+I made a SPA (Single Page Application) with variety calculators of some fitness field.\
-SPA (Single Page Application) for [Nitzan Cohen Running Trainer](https://nitzanc07.github.io/Running-react/) project
+The direct link to the project: [Nitzan Cohen Running Trainer](https://nitzanc07.github.io/Running-react/).

 ## About the project
 I made this project to train on my new skills of front end technologies with my proffesional knowledge about sport and healty.
 I created calculators for calculate measurements of healthy and fitness.
 The project contain calculators like BMI, fat percentage, VO2-max and heart rate targets for a trainning.
 In the soon future I plan to add to this project another tools of fitness like coordination test and training plans.